-- APZ I The area beyond the clear zone that possesses a significant potential for accidents.
-This area has the second highest potential for aircraft mishaps - APZ II The area beyond the APZ having a measurable potential for accidents.
+- APZ I - The area beyond the clear zone that possesses a significant potential for accidents.
+This area has the second highest potential for aircraft mishaps - APZ II - The area beyond the APZ having a measurable potential for accidents.
 This area has the third highest potential for aircraft mishaps.

-Adverse impact on military operations and readiness - Any adverse impact upon military operations and readiness, including flight operations research, development, testing, and evaluation and training, that is demonstrable and is likely to impair or degrade the ability of the armed forces to perform their warfighting missions.
+Adverse impact on military operations

+and readiness - Any adverse impact upon military operations and readiness, including flight operations research, development, testing, and evaluation and training, that is demonstrable and is likely to impair or degrade the ability of the armed forces to term mission capability.
+The development of the final boundary of areas of critical concern will also take into account natural and manmade features.